 - Personal data collection, storage, and use

 3.1.
 When visiting our website

-When you visit our website www.gima-ziegel.de, the browser used on your terminal automatically sends information to the server of our website (so-called “server log files”).
-The following information will be captured without you being involved:
+When you visit our website www.gima-ziegel.de, the browser used on your terminal automatically sends information to the server of our website (“server log files”).
+The following information is captured without you being involved:

 Most browsers accept cookies automatically; however, you can configure your browser so that no cookies will be retained on your computer or that a note will appear each time before a new cookie is placed.
 Cookies already retained can be erased at any time.
 Please note that disabling cookies overall may result in you no longer being able to make full use of all features of our website.

 We use both transient and persistent cookies on our website.